 Gold prices are expected to trade sideways today: Angel Commodities

-According to Angel Commodities, on the MCX, gold prices are expected to trade sideways today, international markets are trading flat at $1258 per ounce.
+According to Angel Commodities, on the MCX, gold prices are expected to trade sideways today, international markets are trading higher by 0.2 percent at $1258 per ounce.

 Angel Commodities' report on Gold